Study-Scape/StudyScape/StatusReports/StudyScape-2025-01-29.md

 - Carl:
   - Familiarize with the top potential tools and techstack (~3 days)
   - Practice using said tools (~2 days)
+- Julie:
+  - complete 03 assignment for next week's due date (~4 days)
+  - talk about what should the frontend have (~4 days)

 Project status (status update for your TA, including an agenda for the project meeting)
 - Goals for the week.
 The first subsection is easy.
 It should be an exact copy of the third section from last week (i.e., goals from a week ago).
 It can be empty for the first week.